Board fight at Exxon intensifies spotlight on climate change

 Engine No. 1 wants Exxon to refresh its board with directors who have a track record of managing change in the energy sector.
 The group asserts that Exxon has under-performed compared with its peers, having lost market value even when demand for oil and gas was growing.
 It also argues that the company lacks a credible strategy to create value in a de-carbonizing world and that its board lacks people with experience in successfully revamping an energy giant.

 In opposing the challenge, Exxon counters that it has continually refreshed its board with directors who have expertise in energy, capital allocation and transitions.
 It contends that the company has been investing in low-carbon solutions, including a recent proposal to transform the Houston Ship Channel into a hub for carbon capture and sequestration.
-That technology, still under development, involves pulling carbon dioxide out of the air and storing it underground, where it can be used to help pump more oil or sold for industrial use.
+That technology, still under development, involves pulling carbon dioxide out of the air and storing it underground off shore.

 In that proposal, Exxon called on government and industry to together invest $100 billion.
 Exxon has said it would spend $3 billion through 2025 on carbon capture and other low-carbon initiatives.